-- Boiled eggs with hot sauce (we love Franks Red Hot) is a great on the go protein source.
+- Boiled eggs with hot sauce (we love hot sauces from Acid League) is a great on the go protein source.

 - Try scrambled eggs with different combinations of vegetables and cheese.
+For example, try my Ratatouille Omelet.
 If you are trying to lose weight, skip the toast or other carby type breakfasts, because as we have learned fat+carbs=slow weight loss. (read more in the book Trim Healthy Mama)

 - I love making protein pancakes using the Pristine Whey Protein Powder from Trim Healthy Mamas.
-This is how I do it: Pristine Protein Pancakes and Here is a recipe by the Laundry Moms showing you how they do it.
+This is how I do it: Pristine Protein Pancakes.

-- I found a great recipe for Greek Yogurt Protein Pancakes as well, even my children loved this recipe, HERE.
+- I found a great recipe for Greek Yogurt Protein Pancakes as well, even my children loved this recipe.

 - Breakfast burritos are a great way to incorporate protein into your mornings.
 Try adding scrambled egg whites with beans and veggies to Paleo Wraps.